lucya/lucya.github.io/about.md

 bg: "riya.jpg"
 layout: page
 title: "About"
-crawlertitle: "Why and how this blog was created"
+crawlertitle: "About Me"
 permalink: /about/
-summary: "About this blog"
+summary: "Who Am I"
 active: about
 ---